Select Page

 The Core folder

-In the core folder I have added three more folders apis, models and services.
+In the core folder I have added three more folders apis, models, and services.
 The API folder includes all dart files that extract data from the APIs you are communicating with.
-In the models folder I have all my dart files that convert the imported data from the APIs to a model, that the Flutter widgets can handle.
-Last, in the service folder I for instance have auth.service.dart, which is the service that handles the loginAPI.
+In the models folder, I have all my dart files that convert the imported data from the APIs to a model, that the Flutter widgets can handle.
+Last, in the service folder I for instance have auth.service.dart, which is the service that handles the login API.

 The UI folder

-The shared folder I have separated into two folders utils and widgets.
-The utils folder includes all dart files that is used in multiple views as your own custom theme file or the router file.
-The widgets folder include all you custom made widgets, that you want to reuse as the appbar or a button.
+rThe shared folder I have separated into two folders utils and widgets.
+The utils folder includes all dart files that are used in multiple views as your custom theme file or the router file.
+The widgets folder includes all your custom-made widgets, that you want to reuse as the appbar or a button.

 As I mentioned the views folder is separated into as many different views, as you have in your Flutter project.
-Within each view you can separate the code into two more folder if needed.
+Within each view, you can separate the code into two more folders if needed.
 First, you have the view.dart file which is the basic UI file for this view.
 But then you may have some widgets that you only use for this view, but want to use it multiple times within the view.
 You can add these widgets to the widget folder.
 If your view includes blocs you can add these to a bloc folder as well.

 I hope this helped you get an idea of how you can setup your folder structure in your Flutter project, so it’s ready to scale.
 Not sure what your new Flutter project should be, then I have shared a few ideas in my previous post, Choosing a Flutter project